foxcpp/maddy/HACKING.md

 See `check/dns` directory for a working example.

 Here are some guidelines to make sure your check works well:
-- RTFM, docs well tell you about any caveats.
+- RTFM, docs will tell you about any caveats.
 - Don't share any state _between_ messages, your code will be executed in parallel.
 - Use `github.com/foxcpp/maddy/check.FailAction` to select behavior on check